QSI-marshallamey/sysadmintools/scripts/README.md

 ---
 All the important variables used for these scripts and libraries are located in the Parameter Store of AWS Systems Manager.Remember not to save sensitive information directly in scripts!

+&nbsp;

 ### set-env-variable
-*Add an environment variable to the Parameter Store*
+*Add an environment variable to the AWS Parameter Store*

 #### Required Arguments
 * -n, -name: Name of the variable